jaschop-1k5o/SGM-StereoFlow/README.md

 Stereo and Flow Images can be calculated.
 We added computation of combined StereoFlow Images.

 # Installation/Compilation
-required libraries
+required libraries:
-  -OpenCV (used: latest version from their github, including opencv_contrib) -PCL (used: Release 1.8.0 from their github)
+-- OpenCV (used: latest version from their github, including opencv_contrib) -- PCL (used: Release 1.8.0 from their github)

 Adjust CMakeLists.txt to point it to your OpenCV/PCL install directories.